 Until an order has actually been placed, you're free to change your mind about the order.
 Once the order is placed, it is considered a contract between the store and the vendor, and you have committed to receiving the merchandise.

-Showrooms recommend that you write the orders and leave them before you leave town.
-Otherwise, mail it in upon your return.
+Showrooms recommend that you write the orders and leave them before you leave market.

 A ship date refers to the date the merchandise leaves the manufacturer's warehouse.
 It does not include the time it takes to arrive at your store.

 Always confirm the exact ship date and estimated delivery time.